 Director of the Center for Peace Operations | firstname.lastname@example.org

 Adam Smith is a Senior Fellow and Head of IPI's Center for Peace Operations.
 Since joining IPI in 2006, his work has focused on a variety of political, technical, and policy matters related to UN peace operations, such as the management and organization of peace operations, force generation, partnerships, and the politics of UN reform.
 He has served as an expert consultant to the UN Department of Peacekeeping Operations on projects related to its capability-development agenda.
 In 2013 he was awarded a US Speaker and Specialist Grant by the US Department of State to deliver a series of lectures on peacekeeping and US foreign policy.

 Before IPI, Adam spent several years in the private sector as a consultant to nonprofit organizations.
-He served as the Ralph Helmold teaching fellow for an economics course at Columbia University in 2005 and 2006.
-He has consulted for the John D. and Catherine T. MacArthur Foundation and the UN Department of Peacekeeping Operations.
-Adam holds a BS from the School of Foreign Service at Georgetown University and a master’s degree with a concentration in international security policy from the School of International and Public Affairs at Columbia University and a BS from the School of Foreign Service at Georgetown University.
+He holds a Master of International Affairs degree with a concentration in international security policy from the School of International and Public Affairs at Columbia University and a BS from the School of Foreign Service at Georgetown University.